-The TTLTRG lines can be used to transmit and receive trigger signals between the 3152B and other VXIbus modules.
+The TTLTRG lines can be used to transmit and receive trigger signals between the 3172 and other VXIbus modules.
 Use this command to transmit signals on the backplane trigger lines.

-Name Range Туре Default Description <n></n> 0-7,0-1 Integer 1 Designates a specific backplane trigger line as an output and enables or disables it.
-Trigger line used is specified using the outp:trig:sour command.
+Name Range Туре Default Description <n></n> 0-7,0-1 Integer 1 Designates a specific backplane trigger line as an output.
+The signals that are placed on these lines can come from a number of sources, described in the outp:trig:sour command before.

-The 3152B returns n,0 when a specific backplane trigger line is off or n,1 when a specific backplane trigger line is enabled.
-The trigger line <n> can range from 0 to 7.
+The 3172 returns n,0 when a specific backplane trigger line is off or n,1 when a specific backplane trigger line is turned on. n can range from 0 to 7.